 СоА Condition Requirements Document Reference E82 Temporary alternative accommodation is to be offered/ made available to residents affected by out-of-hours works (including where utility works are being undertaken for the project) where the construction noise levels, between: Section 8.5.4 and Section 8.6 (a) 10:00 pm and 7:00 am, Monday to Friday; (b) 10:00 pm to 8:00 am, Saturday; and (c) 6:00 pm to 7:00 am, Sunday and public holidays, are predicted to exceed the NML +25 dB(A) or are greater than 75 dBA (L {Aeq(15 min)}), whichever is the lesser and the impact is planned to occur for more than two (2) nights over a seven (7) day period.
 The noise level is to be reduced by 5 dB where the noise contains annoying characteristics and increased by 10 dB if the property has been treated or offered at-property noise treatment.
 The noise levels and duration requirements identified in this condition may be changed through an EPL applying to the CSSI.
+E83 At no time can noise generated by construction exceed the National Standard for exposure to noise in the occupational environment of an eight-hour (8 hr) equivalent continuous A-weighted sound pressure level of $L{Aeq,8h}$ of 85 dB(A) for any employee working at a location near the CSSI.
+Section 5.2.4

 СоА Condition Requirements Document Reference E84 The Proponent must prepare an Operational Noise and Vibration Review (ONVR) to confirm noise and vibration control measures that would be implemented for operation.
-The ONVR must be prepared in consultation with relevant council(s), other relevant stakeholders and the community and must: Not applicable to Stage 1 preliminary construction (a) confirm the appropriate operational noise and vibration objectives and levels for surrounding development, including existing sensitive receivers; (b) confirm the operational noise predictions based on the final design.
+The ONVR must be prepared in consultation with relevant council(s), other relevant stakeholders and the community and must: Not applicable to Stage 2 construction (a) confirm the appropriate operational noise and vibration objectives and levels for surrounding development, including existing sensitive receivers; (b) confirm the operational noise predictions based on the final design.
 Confirmation must be based on an appropriately calibrated noise model (which has incorporated noise monitoring, and concurrent traffic counting, where necessary for calibration purposes).
-The assessment must specifically include verification of noise levels at all fixed facilities, based on noise monitoring undertaken at appropriately identified noise catchment areas surrounding the facilities; (c) confirm the operational noise and vibration impacts at adjoining development based on the final design of the CSSI, including operational daytime L{Aeq,15 hour} and night-time L{Ae, 9 hour} traffic noise contours; (d) review the suitability of the operational noise mitigation measures identified in the documents listed in Condition A1 and, where necessary, investigate and identify additional noise and vibration mitigation measures required to achieve the noise criteria outlined in the NSW Road Noise Policy (DECCW, 2011) and Noise Policy for Industry (EPA, 2017); (e) include a consultation strategy to seek feedback from directly affected land owners on the noise and vibration mitigation measures; and (f) procedures for the management of operational noise and vibration complaints.
+The assessment must specifically include verification of noise levels at all fixed facilities, based on noise monitoring undertaken at appropriately identified noise catchment areas surrounding the facilities; (c) confirm the operational noise and vibration impacts at adjoining development based on the final design of the CSSI, including operational daytime LAeq,15 hour and night-time LAe, 9 hour traffic noise contours; (d) review the suitability of the operational noise mitigation measures identified in the documents listed in Condition A1 and, where necessary, investigate and identify additional noise and vibration mitigation measures required to achieve the noise criteria outlined in the NSW Road Noise Policy (DECCW, 2011) and Noise Policy for Industry (EPA, 2017); (e) include a consultation strategy to seek feedback from directly affected land owners on the noise and vibration mitigation measures; and (f) procedures for the management of operational noise and vibration complaints.
 The ONVR is to be reviewed and endorsed by the AA and submitted to the Planning Secretary for approval.
 The Proponent must make the ONVR publicly available and implement the identified noise and vibration control measures in the ONVR prior to commencing operation.